Agenda is subject to change. Times are reflected in Bilbao, Spain local time of UTC +1 (CET).

 January 31, 2023 14:00-14:30

 Dr. Sherif HashemDr.
-Sherif Hashem (FIRST, EG)
+Sherif Hashem (FIRST, US)

 Dr. Sherif Hashem is a Full Professor of Information Sciences and Technology at George Mason University (GMU).
 His professional and research interest includes cybersecurity, artificial intelligence, cyber policies and strategies, and management of information security.
 He has 5 published book chapters and over 60 refereed articles in international journals and conference proceedings, with more than 2600 citations.